 With local arts and culture nonprofits devastated by $50 million in lost revenues due to the effects of the pandemic, Foundation For The Carolinas was asked to lead a campaign to raise $18 million from the private sector to support Charlotte’s cultural community.

-Thanks to generous private-sector donors, FFTC not only met the goal but exceeded it, raising more than $20 million in total.
-The City of Charlotte will match the original $18 million fundraising goal for a total of $38 million over three years.
+Thanks to generous private-sector donors, FFTC not only met the goal but exceeded it, raising $23 million in total.
+The City of Charlotte matched the original $18 million fundraising goal for a total of $41 million over three years.

 Together, this pool of public and private dollars - called the Infusion Fund - will help revive and sustain local arts, science and history organizations.

-To distribute these resources, a citizen-led grantmaking board will be created with a mix of appointees by the City of Charlotte and the private-sector.
+To distribute these resources, a citizen-led grantmaking board was created with a mix of appointees by the City of Charlotte and the private-sector.

 In 2013, the Charlotte City Council entrusted us with ownership of the 36,000-square-foot historic Carolina Theatre.
 We are renovating the long-vacant theatre into a unique civic gathering space that will serve as a venue for lectures, town hall meetings and other forms of community engagement.